trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 Infrastructure provisioning deployment steps generates necessary configuration and inventory files for later use.

 There are five major subnets allocated:
-- one for jumpbox and nat node(nat node is only required for AWS deployments)
+- one for jumpbox and nat node(nat node is only required for AWS deployments),
-- two for compute resources, one for masters and one for workers (compute-* roles)
+- two for compute resources, one for masters and one for workers (compute-* roles),
-- one for Hadoop/CDH resources (hadoop-* roles)
+- one for Hadoop/CDH resources (hadoop-* roles),
-- one for Ceph resoruces (storage-* roles)
+- one for Ceph resoruces (storage-* roles).

 To run AWS infrastructure provisioning you need:
-- instances with CentOS 7.2
+- instances with CentOS 7.2,
-- internet connection
+- internet connection.

 Provisioning steps:
-- obtain and extract package with TAP infrastructure provisioning scripts `TAP-<version>-infra.tar.gz` (if not available as a separate package obtain entire `TAP-<version>-platform.tar.gz`) - run `tar -zvxf TAP-<version>-infra.tar.gz` (or `TAP-<version>-platform.tar.gz` respectively)
+- obtain and extract package with TAP infrastructure provisioning scripts `TAP-<version>-infra.tar.gz` (if not available as a separate package obtain entire `TAP-<version>-platform.tar.gz`) - run `tar -zvxf TAP-<version>-infra.tar.gz` (or `TAP-<version>-platform.tar.gz` respectively),
-- edit Master Config File (`tap.config`) and Master Config File Secrets (`tap.config.secrets`) configuration files and provide necessary configuration parameters described below (it is recommended to use templates  provided in subdirectory `config-templates`)
+- edit Master Config File (`tap.config`) and Master Config File Secrets (`tap.config.secrets`) configuration files and provide necessary configuration parameters described below (it is recommended to use templates  provided in subdirectory `config-templates`),
-- go into your package directory (`cd ./TAP-<version>`)
+- go into your package directory (`cd ./TAP-<version>`),
-- run infrastructure provisioning script `./deploy.sh infra-aws`
+- run infrastructure provisioning script `./deploy.sh infra-aws`,
-- register required domain records in your domain name provider
+- register required domain records in your domain name provider,
-- connect to your newly created jumpbox host - type `./connect`
+- connect to your newly created jumpbox host - type `./connect`,
-- obtain (download or prepare yourself) and extract TAP platform installation package `TAP-<version>-platform.tar.gz` on machine/node with `jumpbox` role in user's (`centos`) home directory - run `tar -zvxf TAP-<version>-platform.tar.gz`
+- obtain (download or prepare yourself) and extract TAP platform installation package `TAP-<version>-platform.tar.gz` on machine/node with `jumpbox` role in user's (`centos`) home directory - run `tar -zvxf TAP-<version>-platform.tar.gz`.

-[???]
-UPDATE NEEDED [???]

-- copy Master Config File (`tap.config`) and Master Config File Secrets (`tap.config.secrets`) from your local machine (with the desired platform configuration and information on actually provisioned infrastructure) onto this `jumpox` machine/node to the directory where you have already extracted TAP platform installation package

-[???]
-WHERE IS INVENTORY ??? [???]

 #### AWS domain registration

-[???]
-[ToDo]
-[???]
+Below you will find a sequence of operations needed to register your AWS-hosted TAP cluster in AWS DNS:
+- login into AWS console,
+- go to VPC page and enter VPC name (env_name parameter in `tap.config`) there,
+- go to EC2 page and then to Load Balancer page (available via vertical UI menu),
+- then, select your load balancer from the list (you can use *Filter* search panel to filter out the right VPC) and copy to clipboard its DNS name (without *(A Record)* string),
+- go to Route53 page and select *Hosted zones*,
+- create new or edit existing record set - *Name* should be `*.<subdomain>.<domain>` (`<subdomain>.<domain>` is your `tap_domain_name` parameter from `tap.config` file), *Type* should equal to CNAME, and as *Value* paste DNS name from load balancer,
+- save your record.

+*Note:* For more information on load balancers and DNS please refer to the below chapter named TAP Load Balancing.

 ## Platform installation

+Please verify on the jmpbox host if the following configuration files are available:
+* `$HOME/tap-configuration/tap.config` (Master Config File you have defined earlier on your machine)
+* `$HOME/tap-configuration/tap.config.secrets` (Master Config File Secrets you have defined earlier on your machine)
+* `$HOME/tap-configuration/tap.inventory.out` (file with TAP cluster inventory automatically generated during infrastructure provissioning)
+* `$HOME/tap-configuration/tap.instance.out` (file with addresses of TAP cluster load balancer(s) to be registered in your DNS operator)

-Having properly provisioned and configured infrastructure (scripts described above completed execution without errors) you can run actual platform installation script: `./deploy.sh deploy`
+Having properly provisioned and configured infrastructure (scripts described above completed execution without errors) you can run actual platform installation script: `./deploy.sh deploy`.

 **Notes:**
 * Properly installed TAP 0.8 can be accessed via web console available under address: http://console.(your-domain-name) where _(your-domain-name)_ is the domain name you have provided in Master Config File (parameter 'wildcard_tap_domain_name' - see details below).

 * Your installations logs are stored in your TAP platform installation package directory, in subfolder `logs`.
-* Deployment scripts internally use Ansible (`>=2.1.2.0`), following its idempotent nature.
+* Deployment scripts internally use Ansible (`>=2.2.1.0`), following its idempotent nature.
 This means you can run `./deploy.sh` deploy over and over again, and only changes will be applied.

 * This feature can be used to repair broken host with TAP 0.8 only.